 Before I dive into this topic, let’s define the various food reactions.
 The three most common reactions include food intolerances, food allergies, and food sensitivities (because yes, they are all different):

-Food Intolerances: An intolerance occurs when your digestive system is unable to breakdown certain foods.
+Food Intolerances: An intolerance occurs when your digestive system is unable to break down certain foods.
 The most common reason for an intolerance is enzyme deficiency.
 A great example of this is lactose intolerance.
 Lactose is a sugar found in milk products such as milk, ice cream, and cheese.
 The enzyme responsible for breaking down lactose is called lactase.
 When individuals have low levels of lactase, undigested lactose makes its way into the colon and our gut bacteria end up breaking down the lactose instead.
-As our gut bacteria break down lactose, fluid is drawn into colon.
+As our gut bacteria break down lactose, fluid is drawn into the colon.
 This ultimately causes gastrointestinal symptoms such as gas, abdominal pain, and diarrhea.
 Lactose intolerance can occur at any age, and it’s believed that genetics may play a role.

 Food Allergies: On the other hand, a food allergy involves the immune system.
 For example, if you have a peanut allergy, your immune system has identified peanuts as a “foreign invader”.
 It will mount a response by producing antibodies called Immunoglobulin E (IgE).
 These IgE antibodies will go on to elicit an allergic reaction which can take place within minutes to hours of ingesting the allergen.
 Unlike food intolerances, food allergies can range from mild to life-threatening anaphylaxis.
 Common symptoms include wheezing, hives, itchiness, skin swelling, vomiting, and diarrhea.